-The process of discovering many types of art medium is so magnetic for preschool children.
+The process of discovering many types of art mediums is so magnetic for preschool children.
 I am thrilled we took this 30 days of creativity and art challenge with my 3-year-old daughter to focus on process art.
 Process art is all about the journey rather than a final destination, and I love to see where it is taking both of us.

 We continue discovering the beauty of creativity and this time A did an activity inspired by the book “Dot”.
 In response to Vashti’s frustration, her art teacher offers her to “make a mark and see where it takes her”.
-Vashti follows teacher’s advice and explores different ways she can make her mark using dots.
+Vashti follows the teacher’s advice and explores different ways she can make her mark using dots.

-So here is what we did.
+So here is what we did

-Materials we used:
+Materials we used

-Paper (it works better if it’s taped to the table)
+Paper (it works better if it’s taped to the table) Finger paint Round stickers

 Then we had to wait until the paint dried so we could continue and complete the project.